 In the same review, however, turnaround time was quite a bit faster on the American Express side — 24 hours to get three recommendations, while Chase took 72 hours to return four.
 In many cases, this might come down to the time of day and how busy the service might be, since a concierge service offered by any provider is bound to be occupied with requests around holidays and peak travel seasons.

-In its review of concierge services, The Motley Fool points out limited availability from services by American Express as a drawback.
-While a wide range of Chase cards offer concierge, American Express allows it on a few of its high-end cards, which already carry high annual fees.
+Part of American Express’ faster response time may be that it offers its concierge services to fewer clients.
+While a wide range of Chase cards offer concierge, American Express offers it on only a few of its high-end cards, which carry high annual fees.

 Is American Express Concierge Better?